 Cymbeline Buhler has over twenty years’ experience as a theatre artist, artistic director, festival director, writer and producer.
 She is driven by cultural inclusivity, artistic risk and engaging the fault lines of cultural life – challenging whose voices we hear and how we hear them.

 Cymbeline has been Artistic Director of Backbone Youth Arts in Brisbane and Western Edge Youth Arts in Victoria.
 In these roles, she programed and delivered large-scale productions and small-scale festivals.
 She also established the ongoing mixed-abilities group AAWE in partnership with Arts Access Victoria, bringing together young artists from culturally diverse backgrounds and young artists with disabilities.
 The group was acknowledged with a best practice award from Maribyrnong Council in 2014.

 In 2006, Cymbeline launched an ongoing peace-building project in Sri Lanka “Theatre of Friendship”.
 She has brought over fifteen international artists and collaborated with over two hundred Sri Lankan artists and community cultural development practitioners, mounting regular National Gatherings.
 She is currently working on a children’s book in collaboration with the Theatre of Friendship network.

 As an artist, Cymbeline has developed award-winning productions that have shown in ten countries across Europe, Asia, North America and Australia.
 She is currently undertaking a PhD in Social Science through Western Sydney University.
 Her area of interest is social and cultural identity.

-To enrol in the Beyond the Square drama workshops, please complete the online form below.
+If you are new to the Beyond the Square drama workshops and wish to enrol for Term 2, please complete the online form below.

 - A minimum of 8 people per workshop are required for a workshop to proceed.